watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 **For Mac users:**

-1. Copy the `body.json` from your Raspberry Pi to your local machine by running the following command in a new SSH window:
-		 `scp pi@[IPaddress]:/home/pi/self/self-sdk-master/bin/raspi/etc/profile/body.json ~/`

-	Note that this copies the `body.json` file to your **home** directory.

-2. Open your `body.json` file using your favorite text editor.
+1. Open your `body.json` file which is in path /home/pi/self/self-sdk-master/bin/raspi/etc/profile/body.json using your favorite text editor.

-3. Locate the `m_Libs` variable, and change it to read: `"m_Libs":["platform_raspi", "workshop_five_plugin"]`
+2. Locate the `m_Libs` variable, and change it to read: `"m_Libs":["platform_raspi", "workshop_five_plugin"]`

-4. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway in step 4 of the previous section.
+3. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the section above ie 5.A.

-5. Save your changes and close the file.
+4. Save your changes and close the file.

-6. Now copy your newly edited `body.json` from your local machine to the Raspberry Pi by running the following command from a **new** Terminal window:
-`scp ~/body.json pi@{IPaddress}:/home/pi/self/self-sdk-master/bin/raspi/etc/profile/`

 **For Windows users:**